CNNC-Lab/intscipro-2025/day05-data/day05_exercises.md

 ---

 *Exercises prepared for CNC-UC Introduction to Scientific Programming*
-*University of Coimbra, January 2026*
+*University of Coimbra, November 2025*